Mayberry Activities Springing Forth All Over!

 **** Chapter Update ****

-Starting a chapter of TAGSRWC is easy.
+Starting a chapter of TAGSRWC is really easy to do.
 Just pick a name that hasn't already been selected by another group.

 You can check the searchable list of chapter names already taken at www.tagsrwc.com.
-Then, submit the name with a list of your founding members by e-mail (to Goober@imayberry.com) or by U.S. Mail to TAGSRWC's HQ (118 16th Avenue South, Suite 4, PMB 146, Nashville, TN 37203-3100).
+Then submit your chapter's name with a list of your founding members by e-mail (to Goober@imayberry.com) or by U.S. Mail to TAGSRWC's HQ (118 16th Avenue South, Suite 4, PMB 146, Nashville, TN 37203-3100).

 **** Merchandise Update ****

 You'll find a huge variety of new items, best-sellers and hard-to-find collectibles online at TAGSRWC's Weaver's Department Store.

 There's no disguising that this is a classic Barney Fife T-shirt.
 You can bank on that.
 Some might say it's the world's first self-cleaning T-shirt, but we still recommend washing it after each wearing.
 No matter where this shirt might be manufactured, we can always say it's Maid in America!